 3. Key words

-A list of 5–7 words should be provided in italics, separated by semi-colons (NO full stop at the end of the list).
+A list of 5 words should be provided separated by commas (NO full stop at the end of the list).

 The electronic research journal Applied Linguistics aims to publish articles of theoretical and empirical research, précis, reviews of books and articles, and academic essays on issues of applied linguistics.
 The journal welcomes contributions that focus on sociolinguistics, first and second language acquisition, language testing, psycholinguistics, multilingualism, language policy and planning, intercultural communication, discourse analysis and pragmatics, lexicography, language for special purposes, forensic linguistics, sign languages and other areas of applied linguistics.
 For more information, see the About the Journal section.